awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 **To use the create pipeline wizard in CodePipeline to create a pipeline that uses CodeBuild**

 1. Sign in to the AWS Management Console by using:
    + Your AWS root account\.
 This is not recommended\.
-For more information, see [The Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.
+For more information, see [The account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.
    + An administrator IAM user in your AWS account\.
-For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+For more information, see [Creating your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
    + An IAM user in your AWS account with permission to use the following minimum set of actions:

      ```